cwi-dis/cwipc/docs/api-overview.rst

     import cwipc_realsense2
     _ = cwipc_realsense2.cwipc_get_version_realsense2()

-The ``cwipc_sink`` interface represents a destination for point clouds, such as a network stream encoder, or display window.
+The :cpp:class:`cwipc_sink` interface represents a destination for point clouds, such as a network stream encoder, or display window.
 It provides a common interface for sending point clouds to the sink, and for controlling the sink (for example starting and stopping it).

 All language bindings follow the same semantic model, with the C++ bindings being the most direct, so knowledge gained in one language transfers easily to others.
 The bindings automatically handle lifetime